uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 For functions in general vector spaces, ratios are not defined.
 Frechet derivative captures this notion with a slightly different machinery.

-### General Vector-Space: Frechet Differentiability
+### General Normed Vector-Spaces: Frechet Differentiability
 Let's assume that we have a function $f:U\to V$, where $U$ and $V$ are arbitrary vector spaces with a norm (i.e., we can compute length of vectors in these spaces).
 The change in output space is the vector, $\delta\mathbf{f}:=f(\mathbf{x}+\boldsymbol{\delta})-f(\mathbf{x})$ (note that $\delta\mathbf{f}\in V$), that depends on the perturbation $\boldsymbol{\delta}\in U$ as well as the point we evaluate it on (i.e., $\mathbf{x}\in U$).

 This change vector can be thought of as being made up by 2 parts - a part that changes linearly with $\boldsymbol{\delta}$, and another that captures all the remaining non-linear influences: